 The name Yildiz traces back to a small neighborhood in Turkey, holding a population of about 6,000 people.
-The company name represents the country of origin for the SPZ ME/12, and it’s not one of the more popular names in shotguns.
+The company name represents the country of origin for the Yildiz SPZ ME/12, and it’s not one of the more popular names in shotguns.

 They claim the Yildiz SPZ ME/12 model has gone through 25,000 tests with no failure in all testing.
-They use target accuracy tests at specific intervals to ensure maximum performance.
+They also use target accuracy tests at specific intervals to ensure maximum performance.

 Where Can I Buy the Yildiz SPZ ME/12?